SolaceLabs/cf-pubsubplus-deployment/dev/README.md

 ## Other notes.

 There are current limitations with the bosh-virtualbox and the deployment cannot be simply resumed if virtual box was shutdown.
-If you want to keep your deployment on virtual box, remeber to pause and save it before any reboot/shutdown.
+If you want to keep your deployment on virtual box, remember to pause and save it before any reboot/shutdown.